San Francisco Giants: 7 Best Candidates to Become the Next Closer

-Santiago Casilla has electric "stuff"
+1) Santiago Casilla

 The pitcher who I believe will receive the most save opportunities is Santiago Casilla.
 He has dominant stuff and also has experience closing games.
 When Brian Wilson went down last year, Casilla stepped in and earned six saves for the Giants.

 Casilla has been very effective since coming to San Francisco in 2010.
 In each of the past two seasons, his ERA has been under 2.00.

 Casilla also has swing-and-miss stuff.
 He features a fastball in the mid-90's and also has a devastating slider.
 Since joining the Giants.
 Casilla has thrown 111.2 innings and struck out 103 batters.